MicrosoftDocs/supply-chain-center/articles/administer/review_update_delete_data.md

 To delete the data of all entities in Supply Chain Center, follow steps in the [Admin settings](https://microsoft-my.sharepoint.com/personal/johnmichalak_microsoft_com/Documents/Documents/Windblade%20Conversion/ReviewUpdateDeleteData.docx#_Admin_settings) section.

+>[!Note]
-**Note**.
-Even after you delete data, it will continue to be refreshed for the deleted entity if your connection to the data source is still active.
+> Even after you delete data, it will continue to be refreshed for the deleted entity if your connection to the data source is still active.
 The data will be deleted, and its refresh will stop, only after you disconnect an entity.
 To make sure that no data is refreshed, disconnect the deleted entity’s data connection.

 ### Disconnect from cloud storage providers